 One of the most famous landmarks in Japan is Kinkaku-Ji, or more commonly known as the Golden Pavilion.

 Kinkaku-Ji is a beautiful Zen temple in Kyoto’s northwestern corners and is the city’s top historical monument.
 With its two gold-plated top floors, sitting at the edge of a glimmering pond and surrounded by gorgeous gardens, Kinkaku-Ji has one of the most picturesque settings imaginable.
 Little wonder it’s a World Heritage Site and a huge must on any Kyoto itinerary.

-While the temple previously served as the home of Ashikaga Yoshimitsu in the early 1400s, it’s had its fair share of destruction, burning down on several occasions.
-It was not until 1955 when the temple was rebuilt to the glorious version of today.
+While the temple previously served as the home of Ashikaga Yoshimitsu in the early 1400s, it’s had its fair share of destruction.
+It burned down on several occasions, and it was not until 1955 when the temple was rebuilt to the glorious version of today.